AdobeDocs/commerce-admin.en/help/page-builder/map.md

 ## Style the map {#styling}

-Use the [!DNL Google Maps] Platform Styling Wizard to apply a one of six predefined themes or create a custom theme.
+Use the [!DNL Google Maps] Platform Styling Wizard to apply a one of six predefined themes or to create a custom theme.
 You can generate a JSON file with the map style properties or a link to the styled map.

 ### Change the map style